gkarakatsoulis/NeoSpan/README.md

 Scripts/5b_BaseCellCalling.step1.py
 ```

-- Apply additional filters based on external datasets (RNA editing and Panel of Normals).
+- Apply additional filters based on external datasets (RNA editing and Panel of Normals (PoN)).
+The PoN provided in this repository is computed using the Hg38 reference genome.
+For other datasets, please refer to [SComatic README -PoN](https://github.com/cortes-ciriano-lab/SComatic/blob/main/README.md#generating-a-custom-panel-of-normals).
 ```bash
 Scripts/5c_BaseCellCalling.step2.py